Cathy Bodnar, Chief Compliance & Privacy Officer

 Who follows This Notice?

-All Cook County Health & Hospitals System affiliated organizations (collectively CCHHS), all employees, medical staff, house staff, research staff, students, agency personnel, consultants, venders, volunteers, and other care professionals allowed to review your record.
+All Cook County Health affiliated organizations (collectively CCH), all employees, medical staff, house staff, research staff, students, agency personnel, consultants, venders, volunteers, and other care professionals allowed to review your record.

 - Notice of Privacy Practices – English